webpack/webpack.js.org/src/content/guides/build-performance.md

 ### stats.toJson speed

 webpack 4 outputs a large amount of data with its `stats.toJson()` by default.
-Avoid retrieving portions of the `stats` object unless absolutely necessary in the incremental step. `webpack-dev-server` after v3.1.3 contained a substantial performance fix to minimize the amount of data retrieved from the `stats` object per incremental build step.
+Avoid retrieving portions of the `stats` object unless necessary in the incremental step. `webpack-dev-server` after v3.1.3 contained a substantial performance fix to minimize the amount of data retrieved from the `stats` object per incremental build step.

 ### Devtool